Wednesday, November 7, 2018

 The film was headlined by television soap opera star Lane Caudell and actors Victor Campos and Belinda Bauer.
 Other actors included Kabir Bedi, George Innes, Marc Alaimo, Allan Rich, John Hancock, Priscilla Pointer, and George Kennedy.
 It was written, produced and directed by Nicholas J. Corea (1943-1999).
 Corea, who also wrote the crime novel The Cleaner Breed (Avon, 1974, cover artist unknown), was adamant on seeking out people for the project that were familiar with fantasy in order to insure that the TV show would please fantasy fans.
 He, and they, presumably, pretty much pulled it off, as most viewers then and even now seem to have a genuine fondness towards the whole silly shebang.
 I certainly do, even though many aspects of the film and its processes are now dated.

 The first VHS tape was issued by MCA, and it was released in 1987.
-I rented it from Screenplay, a local video store where I had earned two-for-one rental privileges for life by purchasing a Quasar High-Fidelty VCR from them (the cost, a mere $843.00).
+I rented a copy from Screenplay, a local video store where I had earned two-for-one rental privileges for life by purchasing from them a Quasar High-Fidelty VCR (the cost, a mere $843.00!).
 Little did I realize that life meant the life of the store.
 Ha!
-Having those privileges meant being able to rent two of anything with every store visit; one grade A movie with perhaps one grade B movie, or all A's, or all B's, or in some instances, two grade Z movies.
+But having those privileges meant being able to rent two of anything for the price of one with each visit; one grade A movie with perhaps one grade B movie, or all A's, or all B's, or in some instances, two grade Z movies.
 Ha!
-Good gawd almighty did I ever watch a lot of crap back then.
+Good-gawd-almighty did I ever watch a lot of crap back in the Eighties.

 This second VHS tape was issued by Universal in 1999.
 I borrowed it from my local library and watched it a couple of times before returning it.

-Although never released on DVD in the U.S., Archer was eventually issued as Der Zauberbogen on Region 2 DVD in Germany by Koch Media in 2011.
+Although never released on DVD in the United States, Archer was eventually issued as Der Zauberbogen on Region 2 DVD in Germany by Koch Media in 2011.
 It's English translation is "Magic Bow."

 This is the poster that was widely circulated in Europe to advertise Archer and the Sorceress when it was released theatrically there.
-The art was produced by British artist and master horror illustrator Les Edwards.
+The art was produced by British horror illustrator Les Edwards.

 CLICK ON IMAGE TO ENLARGE